matomo-org/developer-documentation/docs/logging.md

 If an exception happens but the current action should not be interrupted, you should catch the exception.
 If the exception was an expected case, you probably shouldn't log it.
 You should only log it if it's an unexpected situation that the user should be aware of.

-In a more general rule: **you should only log information that is useful to the user** (either to debug problems to anticipate potential problems).
+A generic rule is: **you should only log information that is useful to the user** (either to debug problems or anticipate potential problems).

 If you want to log an exception, you should follow PSR-3's standard **by using the `exception` key in the parameters array**: